fl101/awardfares-blog/_posts/2019-02-12-lh-premeco-review.md

 ## Summary

 Overall I had a very good experience with Lufthansa Premium Economy.
 The food was good, the seat was comfortable and the price was right.
-I would definitely consider this an alternative to Business Class if you are able to sleep well without the lie-flat seats as the other perks of business class are, in my oppinion, simply luxury extras rather than large value adds.
+I would definitely consider this an alternative to Business Class if you are able to sleep well without the lie-flat seats as the other perks of business class are, in my opinion, simply luxury extras rather than large value adds.
 In this case I payed only a few 100€ more than a regular economy ticket, and it gave me a huge amount of extra frequent flyer miles (Which was my primary reason for the upgrade) so it was very much worth it.